romach/Knowledge-base/docs/javascript/functions.md

 **How does context work in arrow function?**

-- arrow functions get context from outer scope with closure (the logic is the same as for variables)
+- arrow functions get context (`this`) from outer scope with closure (the logic is the same as for variables)
 - `arguments` is absent in arrow function